A UI kit developed specifically for digital fundraising.

 Customization options vary for each component.
 To view the specific options available for a certain component, create a test version of that component in the Elements tab in the Fundraise Up Dashboard.

 - Component views: the number of website visitors who viewed the component (the component was visible in the viewport)

-- Checkout/form views: The number of website visitors who interacted with the component and then viewed its associated Checkout or form.
+- Checkout views: the number of website visitors who interacted with the component and then viewed its associated Checkout modal or Campaign Page.

-- Donations: The number of website visitors whose donation originated from interacting with the component.When viewing conversion statistics for Fundraisers, the number of Fundraisers created is counted in place of number of donations made.
+- Donations: the number of website visitors whose donation originated from interacting with that Element.When viewing conversion statistics for P2P fundraisers, the number of fundraisers created is counted in place of number of donations made.

 One of the benefits of using Elements on your website is that the components you implement can be updated from the Fundraise Up Dashboard.